InterTriplete2010/Mel-Frequency-Cepstral-Coefficients/README.md

 Please, keep in mind that this code needs the library Armadillo to be compiled: http://arma.sourceforge.net/docs.html.
-You can compile it in Linux by typing the following command line: g++ -ggdb Mel_Coeff.cpp -o Mel_Coeff Mel_Coeff_H.cpp -larmadillo
+You can compile it in Linux by typing the following command line: g++ -ggdb Mel_Coeff.cpp Mel_Coeff_H.o -larmadillo -o Mel_exe